Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

-To complement our analysis and illustrate the related ENAQT behavior under our choice of parameters, we present in Fig. \ref{fig:910_02_all_all_effvnoise} plots of the population flux, \(\eta\), as a function of environmental noise.
-Here, we adopt the structures identified as optimal for short- and long-range chains of nine and ten sites, and study the flux while varying the dephasing rate, $\Gamma$.
-Notably, a turnover in flux, a hallmark of ENAQT, appears only in systems with long-range tunneling, while the flux in purely short-range-tunneling systems shows no such peak.
-The peak of the flux in the long-range case is not centered precisely at the $\Gamma$ value used to obtain the optimal energy profiles; optimization was constrained to a specific value of $\Gamma$ (indicated by the dashed line).
-However, for both nine- and ten-site chains the long-range peaks are close to our chosen $\Gamma$, reflecting that we are working in an ENAQT regime.
+To complement our analysis and illustrate the related ENAQT behavior under our choice of parameters, Fig. \ref{fig:figure9} shows the population flux, \(\eta\), as a function of environmental noise.
+We use the structures previously identified as optimal for short- and long-range chains of nine and ten sites, and examine the flux while varying the dephasing rate, $\Gamma$.
+Notably, a turnover in flux, a hallmark of ENAQT, appears only in structures optimized with long-range tunneling, while the flux in purely short-range tunneling systems shows no such peak.
+This is expected given the localization dynamics that develop in corrugated structures, and subsequently incoherent effects serve to enhance transport.
+The flux peak in the long-range case does not align exactly with the $\Gamma$ value used to obtain the optimized energy profile, since the optimization was performed at a fixed $\Gamma$ (indicated by the dashed line).
+However, for the nine- and ten-site chains, the long-range peaks lie close to this value of $\Gamma$, confirming that the system operates within the ENAQT regime.

-In Appendix \ref{AppendixB}, we repeat the optimization process of OQS Model I with shorter chains of five and six sites; see Fig. \ref{fig:56_02_all_neg10pl_panel}.
-Our findings for these shorter chains are consistent with the nine- and ten-site chains.
-For models with short-range tunneling, we see nearly flat energy profiles and a constant gradient population.
-In contrast, long-range tunneling produces non-monotonic, corrugated energy landscapes, with population profiles exhibiting a clear transition from a decaying trend to an almost constant distribution along the chain.
+In Appendix \ref{AppendixB}, we repeat the optimization process of OQS Model I with shorter chains of five and six sites; see Fig. \ref{fig:figure19}.
+Our findings for these shorter chains are consistent with the nine- and ten-site chains: for models with short-range tunneling, we obtain nearly flat energy profiles and a constant gradient population.
+In contrast, long-range tunneling benefits from non-monotonic, corrugated energy landscapes, with population profiles exhibiting a clear transition from a decaying trend to an almost constant distribution along the chain.